Last updated on May 23rd, 2023 at 03:28 pm

 What AHI is considered severe?

-An AHI score which is higher than 30 is considered severe.
+A score which is higher than thirty is considered severe.

 Here’s a breakdown of the AHI numbers and the correlating severity of OSA:

-- Normal sleep – An AHI lower than five events per hour.
+• Normal sleep – fewer than five events per hour.

-- Severe Sleep Apnoea – An AHI of 30 events and above per hour.
+• Severe Sleep Apnoea – 30 events and above per hour.

 Additional results you may see in your sleep study